Dashello API

 }'

 Push tasks directly into your Dashello Tasks page.
-This is useful for importing tasks from project management tools like Asana, Trello, or Jira.
+Use this for importing tasks from project management tools like Asana, Trello, or Jira.

 Request body